moodysalem/react-fastclick/README.md

 Wrapper div that implements the FastClick logic in its touch events, triggering appropriate click and focus events on its children if it detects a 'tap'.

+## Deprecation
+This isn't needed now that iOS and Android have both eliminated the click delay in their native browsers for pages that can't zoom

 # Demo
 [Live Demo](http://moodysalem.github.io/react-fastclick/)